Code-Nes/CodeNes/README.md

 -☕ Powered by coffee and curiosity

-## 👩‍💻 Who is Nes?

-Hey there!
-I'm Nes — a data enthusiast, code artist, and tech explorer.
-With a passion for data visualization and generative art, I turn numbers into narratives.

 > 💡 "In a world full of noise, I let the data speak."

 ---